lazizcodes/chat-app/README.md

 ># ShutApp

-**ShutApp** is a real-time chat application that is still being developed futher.
+**ShutApp** is a real-time chat application that is still being developed further.

 **Technologies used so far:**
 - node.js